 For PUCCH, PUSCH, and SRS, association between TCI state and UL PC settings except for PL RS

-The maximum number of configured joint TCI states [per BWP per CC] [in a band] [in a band combination]
+The maximum number of configured joint TCI states in a band

-The maximum number of MAC-CE activated joint TCI states across all CCs [in a band] [in a band combination] a) The maximum number of MAC-CE activated joint TCI states per CC [in a band] [in a band combination]
+The maximum number of MAC-CE activated joint TCI states across all CCs in a band a) The maximum number of MAC-CE activated joint TCI states per CC in a band

-[The minimum beam application time between PUCCH of ACK and the first slot in Y symbols per SCS]
+The minimum beam application time between PUCCH of ACK and the first slot in Y symbols per SCS

 Beam misalignment between the DL source RS in the TCI state to provide spatial relation indication and the PL-RS

-TCI state indication [mode]: update and activation [in case of updates] a) MAC CE based TCI state indication [for one active TCI state] b) MAC-CE+DCI-based TCI state indication (use of DCI formats 1_1/1_2 with DL assignment) c) MAC-CE+DCI-based TCI state indication (use of DCI formats 1_1/1_2 without DL assignment)
+TCI state indication mode: update and activation a) MAC CE based TCI state indication b) MAC-CE+DCI-based TCI state indication (use of DCI formats 1_1/1_2 with DL assignment) c) MAC-CE+DCI-based TCI state indication (use of DCI formats 1_1/1_2 without DL assignment)

 Reference BWP/CC configured with reference TCI state pool shared by a set of BWP/CC Note: agree component, final wording may change (e.g., when this is merged with other components/FGs)

-Maximum number of CCs configured with BFR FFS whether this is a component or just a note in the FG to reuse R16 signaling
+Maximum number of CCs configured with BFR

 Support of indication/configuration of R17 TCI states for aperiodic CSI-RS, PDCCH, PDSCH, and SRS reusing the Rel-15/16 signaling/configuration design(s) Note: This has no impact on detail signaling design for SRS TCI indication

-The maximum number of configured joint TCI state pools across all BWPs and all CCs in a band [in a band combination] FFS: Whether to make component 9 a prerequisite or merge with 9
+The maximum number of configured joint TCI state pools across all BWPs and all CCs in a band

-[Alt.
-1: [The maximum number of PDSCH-Configs containing TCI states that can referred to from a PDSCH-Config without TCI states Alt.
-2: Support PDSCH-Config which contains a reference to another CC/BWP, in which the PDSCH-Config contains the TCI state list]

 [14.
 The minimum time gap between the beam indication PDCCH and first slot where beam is applied]

 For FG splitting, the following is proposed with regard to reporting granularity and functionality.